The Office of Undergraduate Admission will resume student-led campus tours on Monday, August 30.

 On Campus Self-Guided Tour Information

-Should you choose to visit campus on your own, please note that some buildings may be closed to the public or have restricted access.
+Please note that some buildings may be closed to the public or have restricted access.
 Admission counselors will be available to answer questions by either phone or email.